anchor

 10. Leopard Seals Sometimes Play With Their Food

 Did you know that leopard seals do not only hunt to feed themselves?
 Leopard seals play with young seals and other prey, such as penguins.
-Chasing them to the shores, cutting them off halfway and back into the water, leopard seals can continue this game until their prey either gets out of its sight or succumbs to exhaustion.
+Chasing them to the shores, cutting them off halfway and back into the water, leopard seals can continue this game until their prey either gets out of their sight or succumbs to exhaustion.
 This apparent waste of the seal’s energy, without being part of their feeding ritual, is not all fun and games.
-Scientists assume that this helps young leopard seals to develop their hunting skill and helps keep adult leopard seals in shape.
+Scientists assume that this helps young leopard seals to develop their hunting skills and helps keep adult leopard seals in shape.
+And did you know that leopard seals stash away food for later?
+According to Dr. Douglas J. Krause, a wildlife biologist at NOAA Fisheries (National Oceanic and Atmospheric Administration), there are documented cases of leopard seals taking penguins and fur seals and stashing them away under rocks.
+“The variety of their food caching is unprecedented,” Krause revealed in a 2019 National Geographic article.

 FAQs